PhatDos/SHUB/task4/readme.md

 ## Guidance to execute the program:

-Make sure you have installed Node JS
+Make sure you have already installed Node JS

 Open your terminal, navigate to the project folder, and run: